-The City of Huntleigh Missouri is located in Mid St Louis County in the 63131 zip code.
-It is about 25 miles west of Downtown St Louis when using Interstate 64.
+The City of Huntleigh Missouri is located in Mid St. Louis County in the 63131 zip code.
+It is about 25 miles west of Downtown St. Louis when using Interstate 64.
 The city was incorporated in 1929 and at that time covered 480 acres with only 13 residents living there.
 Today, the City of Huntleigh is still all residential and after two land additions, now covers 750 acres and includes about 104 homes.
-In 2010 the population was 334 residents.
 Important roads for the community are Lindbergh Blvd, North Geyer Road and Huntleigh Woods.

 The City of Huntleigh lies across two public school districts, Ladue School District and Kirkwood School District.
 A student's home address will determine what district they would attend.